 Diabetes and High Blood Pressure: What Can You Eat?

 Many people suffer from diabetes and high blood pressure, so they might think it’s too hard to follow a diet that excludes salt and sugar.
 However, it’s possible to do so and still enjoy yummy foods.
 Many times, the key is knowing how to enjoy them.

-It’s very important that you respect the recommendations of your doctor concerning what you can and cannot eat, or what foods it will be better to reduce and avoid.
+It’s very important that you respect the recommendations of your doctor concerning what you can and can’t eat, or what foods you should reduce and avoid.

 Aside from what you eat, there are certain habits that can make the difference between leading a healthy life or one where your diabetes and high blood pressure symptoms don’t allow you to perform your daily activities.

-- Avoid bad lifestyle habits, like being sedentary and smoking.
-Additionally, don’t drink alcohol because of its high sugar content.
+- You shouldn’t drink alcohol because of its high sugar content.

 - Reduce the amount of salt in your meals and avoid putting salt on the table.
 Instead, use herbs like oregano and rosemary to season your dishes.